Graduate Research Grant Program

 - If you prefer, you may create your own worksheet.
 If you do so, you are expected to use the same budget categories and use the same layout as provided on these templates.

-- Proposals will be accepted until available funds are exhausted.
+- Proposals will be accepted now through April 30, 2014 or until available funds are exhausted.

 - Students will be invited to present their research at the Celebration of Student Research Conference in April.

 Questions regarding the GR Grant Program contact the IPSSP Office at IPSSP@Ship.edu or call 717-477-1251

 Shippensburg University complies with federal regulations regarding the use of human subjects in research.
 This means that any project using humans must gain the approval of the SU Committee on Research with Human Subjects before any data is collected.
 For help in submitting a proposal to the Committee on Research with Human Subjects please click here: http://www.ship.edu/research/

 For more information on the federal regulations on the use of human subjects in research, click here: Electronic Code of Federal Regulations

 For More Information, contact the Committee on Research with Human Subjects:

 College of Education and Human Services (excluding Exercise Science Dept.)

 College of Arts and Sciences and College of Business (plus Exercise Sci Dept.)